scotthlee/injury-autocoding/README.md

 ### Technical requirements
 For software, our Python (3.x) code uses NumPy, scikit-learn, and pandas, so you'll need the latest versions of those installed.
 You'll also need whatever's required by BERT, like TensorFlow.

 For hardware, we highly recommend having at least one cuDNN-enabled GPU on your macine.
-Running inference with our pre-fine-tuned checkpoints should be OK on a CPU, unless you have a ton of data, but fine-tuning the base checkpoint on new data might take a super long time (we did use an ensemble of 4 separate BERT models, after all).
+Running inference with our pre-fine-tuned checkpoints should be OK on a CPU unless you have a ton of data, but fine-tuning the base checkpoint on new data might take a super long time without a GPU (we did use an ensemble of 4 separate BERT models, after all).